chuncaohenli/raiden_deep_learning/Final Report.md

 ### 2. A3C performance
 #### Converge faster
 It will converge in less than half million iterations.
+- The graph for actor
 <img src="resource/actor.png" width="50%">
+- The graph for critic
 <img src="resource/critic.png" width="50%">
 #### Not bad performance
-The performance improves fast.
+- The performance improves fast.
 <img src="resource/a3c_perf1.png" width="50%">
-The performance is close to DQN after just 24h training.
+- The performance is close to DQN after just 24h training.
 <img src="resource/a3c_perf2.png" width="50%">